For the purpose of the General Data Protection Regulation (“GDPR”) the Data Controller is Julian Dabbs (email@example.com).

 We will not retain your information for any longer than we think is necessary.

-Information that we collect will be retained for as long as needed to fulfil the purposes outlined in these Policies, and in line with our legitimate interest or for a period specifically required by applicable regulations or laws, such as retaining the information for regulatory reporting purposes.
+Information that we collect will be retained for as long as needed to fulfil the purposes outlined in the ‘Use of my information’ section above, in line with our legitimate interest or for a period specifically required by applicable regulations or laws, such as retaining the information for regulatory reporting purposes.

 When determining the relevant retention periods, we will take into account factors including:

 Otherwise, we securely erase your information where we no longer require your information for the purposes collected.

 The information we collect about you will be transferred to and stored on our servers located within the EU.
 We are very careful and transparent about who else your information is shared with.